autonabee/go_one_game_jeu_demo/README.md

 - `assets/` : Contains models, materials, images and fonts used in the game
 	- `assets/map_assets_ready/` : Prebuilt scenes of obstacles and targets, ready to be placed in a map
+- `autoload/` : Contains scripts that are global variables
 - `maps/` : Contains the game levels
 - `player/` : Scenes and scripts for the player, gun and bullet
-- `ui/` : Level selection menu and transition screens
+- `ui/` : Level selection menu, controls settings and transition screens
 - `main.tscn` and `main.gd` : Main scene and script to start the game

 ## Possible Improvements